Lilium-DApp/verifier/README.md

 Follow the steps below to build the application:

+⚠️ Before building the application, set up the initial contracts from the [foundry repository](https://github.com/Lilium-DApp/foundry) and change the address in auction/dapp/networks.json.

 #### **Step 1:** Execute the following commands to build the application 🛠️:

 ```shell